JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 3/Lesson 3 Angular.md

 - Lazy Loading so that components only render when they are needed
 - Once they are rendered they will not be rerendered, just like a normal component
 ## Task
-- Fix the error severing the connection once an api request fails
+- Fix the error severing the connection once an api request fails #DONE
-- This means that once a request fails, the connection should remain active for new requests
+- This means that once a request fails, the connection should remain active for new requests #DONE
 - There is most likely another RxJs operator for this task
+##### What we needed to do is create a second pipe inside the switchMap and handle the error there
 - Recreate the routing using the forChild() router and creating separate module

 ## Async Pipe